music-suite/music-suite/src/Development/Sources.md

 # Managing sources and builds

-Unfortunately, developing a large cross-package system in Cabal is a sligthly cubersome task.
-There is a utility program [`music-util`](https://github.com/music-suite/music-util), created to assist developers with common tasks.
-The names and internal dependencies of the music-suite packages are hardcoded into this program.
+Developing a large cross-package system in Haskell used to be a cubersome task, but fortunately [sandboxes](http://coldwa.st/e/blog/2013-08-20-Cabal-sandbox.html) makes it much easier.

+There is a also utility program [`music-util`](https://github.com/music-suite/music-util), created to assist developers with common tasks relating to the Music Suite source directories such as cloning, pushing, pulling and status checking.
+This program has been granted some knowledge of the names and internal dependencies of the music-suite packages and it designed to be used with `cabal` and `git`.

+This document describes how to install and use `music-util` to manage the Music Suite sources.

 ## Setup source directories

-Upgrade `cabal-install` to a 1.18 or later to get support for [sandboxes](http://coldwa.st/e/blog/2013-08-20-Cabal-sandbox.html).
+Upgrade `cabal-install` to a 1.18 or later to get support for sandboxes.
 This will hopefully be in the Haskell Platform soon, but for now you have to upgrade manually like this:

 ~~~{.bash}
 $ cabal install cabal-install